 This chronology is incomplete.
 During more than fifty years since the opening of Burn Brae Dinner Theatre, some important research sources, including programs and personnel, have unfortunately been lost.
 The principal sources for our detailed content have been theatrical programs and anecdotal recall.
 Although we believe that we have productions in correct chronological order, programs for some productions could not be located; thus, some details cannot be included here.
 However, to the best of our knowledge, the “missing” productions are noted in the chronology.

 Unless noted otherwise, from December of 1968 until Bernie’s retirement in 1986, John Kinnamon and Bernie Levin were the joint Producers of all productions at Burn Brae Dinner Theatre.
-After Bernie’s retirement, John Kinnamon was the sole producer of all shows offered in Burtonsville.
+After Bernie’s retirement, John Kinnamon was the sole producer of all shows offered in Burtonsville, Maryland, where the content of this site is focused.

 Also, we sometimes have the personnel data but no production photographs, or vice-versa.
 We invite visitors to contact us and help us “fill in the blanks” by offering verifiable contributions to data about any production.
 Please visit the Contact page to reach the author.

+When we received anecdotal information about any show, we spent a great deal of time attempting to corroborate contributed information with others who were involved in that show.
 We have also studied magazine and newspaper articles, critiques and marketing/advertising materials for data about each of our productions.
-Needless to say, we are extremely grateful to all who have contributed information to the reconstruction of Burn Brae’s legacy.
+Needless to say, we are extremely grateful to all who have contributed information to the reconstruction, however flawed, of Burn Brae’s legacy.